NAR HPR Level 2 Certification Practice Exam

 D. C) Yes, but the house has to be empty

-What is the minimum safe distance from a high power rocket containing two (2) "K" motors?
+What is the minimum safe distance from a high power rocket containing a single "I" motor?

 B. 50 feet